Home grants Warm Front and other government grants

 There are a small range of grants that can provide households with energy efficiency measures.
 Some grants can also help pay for energy bills.

-Read on to find out more about the different schemes, plus what you need to do if you think you qualify.
+Read on to find out more about the different schemes, including Affordable Warmth, Nest, the Cold Weather Payment and the Winter Fuel Payment, and what you need to do if you think you qualify.

 Make sure you're not paying your energy supplier more than you need to.
-Check that you're on the cheapest gas and electricity tariff for your home - use our independent switching service, Which?
-Switch.
+Use our independent switching service, Which?
+Switch, to check that you're on the cheapest gas and electricity tariff for your home.

-Energy grants offered under Warm Front and similar schemes help with a wide range of energy-efficiency modifications, including loft insulation and cavity wall insulation, but also a new boiler and heating controls - or even a completely new central heating system.
+Energy grants offered under Affordable Warmth and similar schemes help with a wide range of energy-efficiency modifications, including loft insulation and cavity wall insulation.
+You could also qualify for a new boiler and heating controls, or even a completely new central heating system.
 An assessor will visit your home to determine what is needed.

 For more information on these schemes, contact the scheme operator in your part of the UK: